Davis Acura 2016 MDX - Stronger, Lighter, Faster Video

 - The full-resolution, 8-inch screen is mounted high in the center control panel to minimize eye diversion from the road.

 - You can enter an address or search a location from its vast destination database, using the interface dial or the voice recognition system.

-- The screen will plot your path on the map, show special displays to guide you through freeway ramps, interchanges and forks in the road, and even provide voiced guidance if desired.
+- The screen will plot your path on the map while showing special displays to guide you through freeway ramps, interchanges and forks in the road, and even provide voiced guidance if desired.

 AcuraLink Real-Time Traffic

-- Interstates, expressways and now, busy side streets are color-coded to indicate traffic flow levels.
+- Interstates, expressways and now, busy side streets are all color-coded to indicate traffic flow levels.

 - Icons indicate the location of incidents and traffic conditions affected by construction and weather.

 - Traffic Rerouting™ will suggest an alternative route if the system determines that the alternative is at least two minutes or 10% quicker.

 - You can also have the system simply list traffic-impacting collisions and construction zones in your surrounding area.

 The MDX offers a whole new generation of AcuraLink®70.
 The system now features two-way cellular communication through an embedded cellular device, making it more versatile.
 Location and diagnostic information can be sent and retrieved from the car, allowing greater interaction with a smartphone, as well as more available services.
 Many AcuraLink features are free of charge, while others will require a subscription service.
 Some of the other highlights are: